About Us | Our Boys | Our Girls | Puppies | Available | Past Puppies | Hopefuls | Photo Gallery | Photo Gallery II

 A: The co-ownership is temporary and lasts only until the puppy has had prelim hip x-rays and eyes checked.
 Once the tests are complete and normal, I will sign off as co-owner.
 If the tests are not normal, the puppy must be spayed or neutered.
 I will refund to pet price and sign off as co-owner with proof that the puppy is altered.

 A: The new owner has the right to name the puppy.
-I often make suggestions for names that I fell carry the impact of the bloodlines.
-I also ask that the new owner use Goodtime(s) somewhere in the registered name.
+I often make suggestions for names that I feel carry the impact of the bloodlines.
+I also require that the new owner use Goodtime(s) somewhere in the registered name.

 A: Yes, all of my pups are AKC registered.
-I also register most of my dogs in UKC as well.
-As I show in both venues, I use both registries.
+I also register most of my dogs in UKC and IABCA as well.
+As I show in all three venues, I use all three registries.

 Please feel free to call or email me if you have questions that I have not answered.
 I hope that the information above will help you to understand my policies and breeding program.